How do I know if someone is too out-of-it to consent to drunk sex?

 Not exactly.
 We’re just saying you need to be aware of how it affects you and others.
 Good sex is about communication.
 If you’re under the influence of drugs or alcohol it’ll make it much harder to understand how your partner is feeling or read their body language.
 So in the end, it probably won’t even be worth it.

-On the other hand, If you’re starting to think ‘Shit, my boyfriend gets too drunk to listen to me’, then it might be best to stop rather than risk getting into a sexual situation that you’re not comfortable with.
+On the other hand, If you’re starting to think ‘My boyfriend gets too drunk to listen to me’, then it might be best to stop rather than risk getting into a sexual situation that you’re not comfortable with.
 Tell them you don’t want to have drunken sex, it can wait until they’ve sobered up.

 If you feel like this happens every time your boyfriend drinks (which is pretty frequently), it might be time to have an honest conversation with him about a potential drinking problem.
-Here are some pointers to find out if your concerns are warranted.

 Whose responsibility is it to get consent?